brege/bhns-scripts/README.md

-These scripts are used to help with monitoring several runs on a cluster.
+These scripts are used to help with monitoring several [SpEC](https://black-holes.org/) BhNs runs on a cluster which use Hydro-AMR.
+At the top of each script, there's a usage description.
+At this time, only `per-segment-volume-generator.sh` requires a command line argument.

 ## Before you begin